dgroomes/elastic-playground/README.md

 have the most polished user and developer experience, it has its bright spots and is feature-rich.
 I would like to learn it better.
 This repository is a playground-style codebase which helps me gather my thoughts, findings, and executable instructions for learning a technology.
 In this case, the technology is Elasticsearch.
-I might venture to other components of the Elastic stack like Kibana.
+I might venture to other components of the Elastic stack, like Kibana.

 ## Instructions

 Follow these instructions to execute an Elasticsearch demo:

-1. Start Elasticsearch
+1. Install Elasticsearch
-   * `elasticsearch`
-   * This will print out lots of stuff.
-Read the output to boost your understanding.
-Skim it, at least.
    * A pre-requisite to this step is installing Elasticsearch to your computer.
 Read the section [*Elasticsearch for Personal Use*](#elasticsearch-for-personal-use) for more information.
 Consider alternative installation options, if desired.
+2. Start Elasticsearch:
+   * ```shell
+     elasticsearch
+     ```
+   * This will print out lots of stuff.
+Read the output to boost your understanding.
+Elasticsearch should be listening
+     for requests at <http://[::1]:9200> and various other ports, depending on your configuration.
-2. Upload some data
+3. Upload some data:
+   * ```shell
+     ./load-zip-areas.sh
+     ```
+   * It should look like this:
+     ```text
+     $ ./load-zip-areas.sh
+     ⏳ Loading 100 ZIP area records into Elasticsearch...
+     ✨ Done.
+     ```
+4. Query the data:
+   * ```shell
+     ./query-zip-areas.sh
+     ```
+   * It should look like this (abbreviated):
+     ```text
+     $ ./query-zip-areas.sh
+     {
+       "took": 10,
+       "timed_out": false,
+       "_shards": {
+         "total": 1,
+         "successful": 1,
+         "skipped": 0,
+         "failed": 0
+       },
+       "hits": {
+         "total": {
+           "value": 100,
+           "relation": "eq"
+         },
+         "max_score": 1.0,
+         "hits": [
+           {
+             "_index": "zip_areas",
+             "_id": "SPY2pIAB-VPuR9g79rxi",
+             "_score": 1.0,
+             "_source": {
+               "zip_code": "01001",
+               "city": "AGAWAM",
+               "loc": [
+                 -72.622739,
+                 42.070206
+               ],
+               "pop": 15338,
+               "state": "MA"
+             }
+           },
+           {
+             "_index": "zip_areas",
+             "_id": "SfY2pIAB-VPuR9g797xD",
+             "_score": 1.0,
+             "_source": {
+               "zip_code": "01002",
+               "city": "CUSHMAN",
+               "loc": [
+                 -72.51565,
+                 42.377017
+               ],
+               "pop": 36963,
+               "state": "MA"
+             }
+           } (abbreviated, there are 8 more "hits" elements.
+Elasticsearch by default limits the response to 10 elements)
+     ```
+   * Success, you've accomplished the "Hello world" of Elasticsearch!
+Try your own queries and explore the technology.
+5. Delete the data:
+   * When you are finished or just want to reset everything, delete the data.
-   * TODO
+   * ```shell
+     ./delete-zip-areas.sh
+     ```

 ## Elasticsearch for Personal Use